- Getting started

 Prerequisite: You need a storage bucket to store your archived queue items.

-.
-At the end of this duration, all final state queue items (including queue item events and comments) that have not been updated in the meantime are deleted, and their information is stored in a Target bucket. -
+At the end of this duration, all queue items (including queue item events and comments) that have not been updated in the meantime are deleted, and their information is stored in the target bucket.

 To retrieve the archived information, access the archive files from the associated storage bucket.